codeonlyjs/website/content/guide/routerDetails.md

   it fires events to the source and target route handlers and to other listeners.

-* Route Handlers - objects registered with the router that can match a URL and populate a route object with information associated with the route.
+* Route Handlers - these are objects the your application registers with the router.
+They're responsible for matching to recognized URL's and populating the route object with information about the page to be shown..

 * Route Objects - a route object represents everything about the current navigation.
-This includes the URL, the matched handler and anything else the handler (ie: your application) want's to associate with this route.
+This includes the URL, the matched handler and anything else the handler (ie: your application) wants to associate with this route.

 * Router Driver - the router itself interacts with the browser through a "driver".
 The included `WebHistoryRouterDriver` provides the glue